810Teams/video-game-sales/README.md

       <li>Please only push python scripts to your own branch.</li>
       <li>Please do not push any unwanted files to this repository.</li>
       <li>Please do not push to master, unless it's the website update.</li>
-      <li>Please do not merge any branch to master, unless until it was approved.</li>
+      <li>Please do not merge any branch to master, until it was approved.</li>
     </ul>
   </li>
   <br>